Zeutschler/tinyolap/doc/source/rules.rst

   - some settings that define when and how the rule should behave or treated.
 We'll come back to this later.

-- The function signature which is always should look like this ``def **[name of the function]**(c: CellContext):``.
+- The function signature which is always should look like this ``def any_function_name(c: CellContext):``.
-  The name of the function can be anything, totally up to you.
-But the signature must contain one single parameter called ``c``which represents the cell (or address) of a cube that is currently requested from the user.
+  The name of the function can be anything, but should ideallyc express what the rule is doing.
+  The call signature must contain at least one single parameter ``c`` which represents the cell (or address) of a cube that is currently requested from the user.
 It is highly beneficial to use the ``CellContext`` type hint at all time, e.g. to benefit from code assistance.
+If you want to call the rule function on your own and you require additional parameters, then these need to be optional as the TinyOlap engine will call the function only with one parameter, the current cell context.

   The ``CellContext`` allows you to navigate through the data space.
 As shown in the example below, you can easily "walk" through the data space by shifting and investigate your data space by shifting to